saivikasravuru/Online-Banking-System/readme.txt

 3"banking"

-4. Download the zip file/ download winrar
+4. Download the zip file/ download winrar.

 5. Extract the file and copy "banking" folder